wyrover/Switch/docs/Downloads.md

    *Remarks: Verify if you can execute doxygen --version in terminal.*

-4. Install gtkmm 3.0
+4. Install gtkmm 3.0 or later

    After installing Doxygen, you need to install gtkmm 3 on your system.
 See [https://developer.gnome.org/gtkmm-tutorial/stable/chapter-installation.html](https://developer.gnome.org/gtkmm-tutorial/stable/chapter-installation.html) for more information.
 The easy way is install from your linux distribution package manager like apt, yum or other.

 5. Install libuuid

-   After installing gtkmm 3.0, you need to install libuuid lib on your system.
+   After installing gtkmm, you need to install libuuid lib on your system.
 The easy way is install from your linux distribution package manager like apt, yum or other.

 6. After installing clang, CMake, Doxygen, gtkmm and libuuid, do the following in "Terminal" to Build and install Switch :